How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Environment()
 This function printing all Envp

+# GetEnvironmentVariable / ID: 9
+std::wstring GetEnvironmentVariable(const wchar_t* variable)
+This function retrieves the value of the specified environment variable.

-# Arguments  / ID: 9
+# Arguments  / ID: 10
 Arguments()
 This function printing all Argv

-# IsVisualStudio / ID: 10
+# IsVisualStudio / ID: 11
 IsVisualStudio()
 Check if it's Visual Studio and return a bool.

-# Gateway / ID: 11
+# Gateway / ID: 12
 std::map<int, SOCKET> Gateway

-# CreateGateway / ID: 12
+# CreateGateway / ID: 13
 std::pair<int, SOCKET> CreateGateway(int addressFamily, int socketType, int protocol)

-# RemoveGateway / ID: 13
+# RemoveGateway / ID: 14
 void RemoveGateway(int key)

-# ComputerName / ID: 14
+# ComputerName / ID: 15
 std::string ComputerName()
 This function gets the computer name.
 It uses IsVisualStudio() to determine if it's Visual Studio and adds 'vs-' prefix if true.

+# PCOrCPFolderPath / ID: 16
+std::wstring PCOrCPFolderPath()
+This function retrieves the folder path for the PCOrCP folder.
+It uses GetEnvironmentVariable(L"HOMEDRIVE") and the computer name to construct the path.

+# PCOrCPFolderCreate / ID: 17
+bool PCOrCPFolderCreate()
+This function checks if the PCOrCP folder exists and creates it if it doesn't exist.
+Returns true if the folder is created or already exists, false if the creation fails.

+It uses PCOrCPFolderPath() to obtain the folder path.

+# ExecutablePath / ID: 18
+std::string ExecutablePath()
+This function retrieves the path by removing the executable name from the Argv[0] string.
+Returns the modified path as a std::string.

-# Exit / ID: 15
+# Exit / ID: 19
 Exit()
 An Exit for Setup.exe

-# Install / ID: 16
+# Install / ID: 20
 Install()
 An installer for Background.dll as a service in Windows.
+It includes an PCOrCPFolderCreate function nIt includes an BackgroundClone function
 It includes an Exit function.

 Enter ID to start: